nftchance/royalty-hate/README.md

 ## How it Works

 All models provided operate as public goods.
 There is no fee associated with the use of the protocol for either the `maker` or `taker`.
-Now, a `maker` and `taker` can freely and securely transcact without the concern of taxes (royalties) eating away at the value of the economy and the next time someone claims to enforce royalties, this repository will contain every major method to prove them wrong.
+Now, a `maker` and `taker` can freely and securely transact without the concern of royalties eating away at the value of the economy.
+The next time someone claims to enforce royalties, this repository will contain every major method to prove them wrong.

 > [!CAUTION]
 > Under no circumstances should you deploy this contract yourself.
 Please give Rari an opportunity to correct their claim and issues that exist in the model.
 This code is offered without guarantee, assurance, or personal liability for actions you choose to take whether it be deployment or interaction.
 This should only be used for education purposes.